 Silas: I can't read my handwriting when I draw.

 Jessica: I am like -

-Silas: I have a million thoughts per second where I am just writing so fast to get them out like I have ADHD, it's just them so much.
-And so then later I'm like, beautiful.
+Silas: I have million thoughts per second where I am just writing so fast to get them out like I have ADHD, it's just them so much, and so then later I'm like, beautiful.
 I've no idea what this says I can't return to it even if I wanted to.